Excalibur (automobile): Limited Edition 100

-German investors Udo Geitlinger and Martin Zimmer took over the company in 1991, after the 1990 bankruptcy.
+German investors Udo Geitlinger and Michael Timmer took over the company in 1991, after the 1990 bankruptcy.
 They had planned to simply restart production, but soon found out that the plant was missing many tools and construction plans, while the parts stock was nearly depleted.
 Timmer left the picture, being replaced by the Udo's son Jens, and the company was reformed as the Excalibur Automobile Corporation.
 After having hired a handful of earlier Excalibur employees, the Geitlingers instead chose to revive the Series III in modernized form.
 The new manufacturing facilities were established in West Allis, just outside Milwaukee where the original company had been headquartered.
 The Geitlingers also started building an AC Cobra replica called the Excalibur JAC Cobra alongside what was now called the Excalibur Limited Edition 100.
 As implied by the name, they planned to build 100 examples, but in the end only 23 (or possibly 27) were built in the early nineties.

 The design has en enclosed rear end, with fenders more enveloping than on the original Series III, and small rectangular taillights rather than the earlier Super Beetle units.
 The engine was upgraded to Chevrolet's small-block 350, initially with 250 hp but this was later changed to the Corvette's LT1 engine with 300 hp instead.
 With a four-speed 700R4 automatic transmission, a time of 4.7 seconds was claimed, along with a top speed of 145 mph.
 Inside, a driver's side airbag was offered, as well as anti-lock brakes.